sirajms5/twitter-clone/README.md

 # Twitter Clone Application

 - This application is a clone of twitter
-- Highlights proficiency in the Model-View-Controller design patterns.
+- Highlights proficiency in the Model-View-Controller (MVC) design patterns.
 - It uses Ruby on Rails to facilitate all the essential CRUD functions that allows the user to create new user/profile/tweets, reply to tweets, read others tweets, and delete tweets.
 Moreover, there is a following system that allows users to follow each other to read only their tweets.

 -----